-From the SOL-Violette114 in France to the Brixton Pound in the UK115, the Léman in Switzerland116, the Calgary Dollar117 in Canada and the Sarafu-Credit in Kenya, it's now estimated that over 5,000 community currencies have been established across the globe.
+From the SOL-Violette in France to the Brixton Pound in the UK, the Léman in Switzerland, the Calgary Dollar in Canada and the Sarafu-Credit in Kenya, it's now estimated that over 5,000 community currencies have been established across the globe.
 If this field of research has received little attention until today, complementary currencies are currently enjoying a renaissance in terms of media exposure and consumer popularity.
-Cryptocurrencies such as Bitcoin and Ether - by advocating for anonymity, absolute individualism and independence, replacement of direct human trust by algorithms and computing power - are in many ways in complete opposition to most complementary currencies, which are designed '[...] to foster human relations, direct trust, cooperation, democracy and the common good'.118 However, the debate that surrounded crypto currencies and blockchain technologies in recent years has played an important role in promoting alternative ways of exchanges and creating new narratives around money and value, while questioning the established system (with its limits and downfalls in terms of trust, security and efficiency).
-It is important to note that more participatory and open ways, such as the complementary currency toolkit Freecoin, 119 have since then been created.
+Cryptocurrencies such as Bitcoin and Ether - by advocating for anonymity, absolute individualism and independence, replacement of direct human trust by algorithms and computing power - are in many ways in complete opposition to most complementary currencies and blockchain technologies in recent years has played an important role in promoting alternative ways of exchanges and creating new narratives around money and value, while questioning the established system (with its limits and downfalls in terms of trust, security and efficiency).
+It is important to note that more participatory and open ways, such as the complementary currency toolkit Freecoin, have since then been created.